Female infanticide in Pakistan

+Female infanticide has long been a common practice in Pakistan due to a number of cultural factors.
+Official statistics show the rate of infant mortality has been decreasing, but these numbers would not include infanticide, which is rarely reported and even more rarely investigated.

 History

-During the 19th century, the Northwest British India one-fourth of the population preserved only half the daughters, while other 3/4th of the population had balanced sex ratio.
-There were 118 males per 100 females.
-This is comparable to the late C20th sex ratio in the area, now divided between India and Pakistan.
+During the 19th century in British India, one-fourth of the population preserved only half its daughters, while the remaining three-quarters of the population had a balanced sex ratio with 118 males per 100 females.
+This is comparable to the late 20th century sex ratio in the region, now divided between India and Pakistan.

 Among Kharal people, female infanticide was common.
 A report from 1884 states:

 The Kharrals are the most northerly of the great Ravi tribes, occupying a great portion of the land between Gugera and the Lahore district on both sides of the river, and extending some distance into the Gujranwala district.
 The Kharrals were Rajputs... and never got on with each other.
 The feuds of the Lakheras and upper Ravi Kharrals have been noticed.
 The tragic adventure of Mirza and Sahiban is said to have been the cause of desperate quarrels.
 Mirza was a Kharral of the Sahi muhin... went as a boy to Khewa in Jhang, where he fell in love with his cousin Sahiban, the daughter of the chief man of the place.
 Her parents betrothed her to a youth of the Chadar tribe, but before the marriage could place, Mirza ran away with her.
 He was pursued and slain.
 Her relations strangled Sahiban...
 These murders were cause of such bloody feuds between the clans that it at the length was thought inauspicious to have daughters, and as soon as they were born, they were strangled as Sahiban had been.
 This custom of female infanticide was common among the Kharrals till Colonel Hamilton, Commissioner of Multan, persuaded them to discontinue it.

 This report is cited in a 2010 book on son preference, giving the context of the Mirza Sahiban tragic romance, and putting the practice in a wider socio-economic analysis.